 If your package is a rectangular box design, you are in luck.
 Because now you can use your entire package for point of purchase advertising material and still have room enough for contents, volume, and legal requirements.
 Now you can create a comprehensive design including advancing color, quotes, accolades, awards, and pictures to make your sale from the shelf.

-But if your package is cylindrical, the readable space is reduced significantly by the curve of the package.
+But if your package is cylindrical, the curve of the package significantly reduces the readable space.
 Now your label wraps around your package.
-Now there is only a very small amount of space where the most important parts of your labelare visible.
+Now there is only a very small amount of space where the most important parts of your labels are visible.
 And what if your package is rotated on the shelf and not facing exactly forward?
 You lose visibility.

 Front labels usually have legal requirements which take up a lot of space.
 Then there is the description of contents.
 That takes up even more space.
 If your package isn’t in glass, see-through, or product evident, a picture of the contents may be required.
 Finally, after you have satisfied the basic requirements of packaged commerce, you have the luxury of designing a logo and brand name that will fit in the limited space remaining.